The bridges on Hwy. 50 between Gunnison and Montrose are now OPEN 24/7 with pilot cars. Learn more here.

 The History of Nordic Skiing in Gunnison and Crested Butte

-Nordic skiing has been around Crested Butte and Gunnison since the 1880s as a form of transportation brought over with Scandinavian immigrants.
+Nordic skiing came to Crested Butte and Gunnison in the 1880s as a form of transportation.
 Miners who settled out West found getting around in winter difficult or impossible because of all the snow.
 Early versions of skis, or snowshoes as they were known then, were the answer.
 Today cross-country skiing is a popular form of winter recreation in Gunnison and Crested Butte.

-There are special considerations with trail etiquette and Leave No Trace when it comes to winter recreation.
+There are special considerations with trail etiquette and stewardship when it comes to winter recreation.
 Trail etiquette is important because it helps ensure all users have a safe and enjoyable experience.
-Following etiquette in conjunction with practicing Leave No Trace also helps preserve trails for future use.
+Following etiquette in conjunction with practicing stewardship also helps preserve trails for future use.

 Land Access and Trail Etiquette for Cross-Country Skiing